reqorg/reqless/README.md

 The main reqless function returns a `response` object.
 A response object has the following attributes:
   - body: The body received from the HTTP request (string).
-  - headers: The headers received from the HTTP request (string).
+  - headers: The headers received from the HTTP request (object).

 ## Request
 Inside the request object you can provide the following attributes: